hammadshaikhha/Data-Science-and-Machine-Learning-from-Scratch/README.md

 # Math-for-Machine-Learning-Course-by-Siraj

+# Introduction
-This is a course offered by Siraj Raval on youtube about math and statistical concepts used in machine learning.
-The purpose of this course is to learn how to implement the most common machine learning algorithms from scratch (without using machine learning libraries such as tensorflow, PyTorch, scikit-learn, etc).
+This repository was initially created to submit machine learning assignments for Siraj Raval machine learning course on youtube.
+The purpose of the course was to learn how to implement the most common machine learning algorithms from scratch (without using machine learning libraries such as tensorflow, PyTorch, scikit-learn, etc).

-This repository will contain my answers to the weekly homework (coding challenges) from this course.
-I will submit the assignments as detailed jupyter notebooks so its easy for others to go over the code.
+Although that course has ended now, I am continuing to learn machine learning from other sources such as Coursera, online blogs, and attending machine learning lectures at University of Toronto.
+Sticking to the theme of implemnting machine learning algortihms from scratch, I will continue to post detailed notebooks in python as I learn more.

 # References:
 [Sylabus for mathematics in machine learning course](https://github.com/llSourcell/The_Math_of_Intelligence)